MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 “As you enter the cave, you are immediately struck by the bustling activity within. “

-Make a perception check.
+##### Make a perception check.

-DC 10:
-Success: You get the impression that this is a very, very large cave.
+**Success**: You get the impression that this is a very, very large cave.
 Deep and sprawling.
 Full of tunnels and goblins.
 You notice right away that there are patches of luminescent fungi that cast a soft, otherworldly glow.

 The air is cool and slightly damp - but not unpleasant it carries the mixed scents of earth, smoke, and cooking….
 Meat?
 You can’t be sure what the meat is, but it smells delicious.

-Fail: You get the impression the cave is big.
-Real big… and something smells….
-Good?

 #### Description of Goblin Activities